BREAKTHROUGH: Why Americans Are Allowing the Foreclosure Crisis to Continue

 We need to do two things:

-OBJECTIVE #1: Destroy the factually incorrect widespread belief that banks are foreclosing because they are doing so in their own best financial interest, and therefore cannot and should not be stopped from doing so.
+OBJECTIVE #1: Destroy the factually incorrect but widespread belief that servicers are foreclosing because doing so is in the best financial interests of investors.
+Because it’s not true.

 OBJECTIVE #2: Change the face of the foreclosure crisis from that of the very low-income and largely minority homeowner to a balanced depiction of Americans at risk of losing homes, or those that have already endured the tragedy of losing a home to foreclosure, so that the idea that foreclosures are only happening to those that never should have bought homes to begin with can finally be buried under the truth.

 It’s time to focus on the two key areas that have combined to paint such a distorted picture of the foreclosure crisis that millions of Americans today don’t even oppose that which is causing them such significant harm.